Click on the rackets below to learn more

 YONEX Astrox 88S

-The YONEX Astrox 88S great for players of both singles & doubles.
-Ideal for either intermediate or advanced players.
+The YONEX Astrox 88S great for intermediate / advanced level players of both singles & doubles.

 Here's what the Experts had to say about these rackets

 I was initially startled by the sheer speed of the frame.
 But, this is more than just a one trick pony.
 JS10 oozes power too despite being an even balance offering.

 Check out their reviews in full via the links included above